-Teachers/Senco are available by appointment at any time before or after school.
+Teachers/SENCO's are available by appointment at any time before or after school.
 In some cases they may be available during school hours.
 Research shows that parental involvement has a significant impact on SEND progress.

 If a child makes little or no progress over a sustained period and continues to work at levels significantly below their peers, despite being supported, the school would request the involvement of specialists.
-The SENCO and a specialist support assistant have qualifications in dyslexia.
-Several support assistants have experience supporting children with ASD.

 In addition, outside services the school use include: